 Common lespedeza, also known as Japanese clover, (Kummerowia striata, syn.
-Lespedeza striata) is prostrate summer annual that forms 15-18 inch patches.
+Lespedeza striata) is prostrate summer annual that forms 15-18 inch patches or larger.
 The stems are wiry.
 It has dark green trifoliate (arranged in threes) leaves with three oblong, smooth leaflets.
-Leaflets have parallel veins nearly at right angles to a prominent mid-vein.
+Leaflets have parallel veins approximately at 45-degree angles to a prominent mid-vein.
 Its leaves have smooth edges and a short spur at the tip of each leaflet.
 Flowers in late summer with small pink to purple, single flowers found in leaf axils on most of the nodes of the main stems.
 It grows very low to the ground and chokes out thin turf.

 Conditions that favor growth

-Grows in areas of thin, under-fertilized turf in poor soil.
+Grows in areas of thin, under-fertilized turf in poor, dry soil.

 Management in lawns